Rayanem98/trbam2026-lidar-bike/README.md

+# TRBAM 2026 lidar bike paper presentation slides

+This repo hosts the source code of the presentation slides of our lidar bike paper titled "*Quantifying Drivers-Overtaking-Bicyclists with Surrogate Safety Measures Derived from a High-Resolution Digital Lidar*".
-# The source code of the lidar bike slide presentation at the TRBAM (Transportation Research Board Annual Meeting) 2026
+The paper will be presented at the [Transportation Research Board Annual Meeting (TRBAM)](https://trb-annual-meeting.nationalacademies.org) 2026.

-## Basic setup
+## Basic information
-- The slides' contents are written in Markdown in the Quarto markdown file `index.qmd`.
-More information on the Quarto presentation can be [found here](https://quarto.org/docs/presentations/).
+- The slides are written using [Quarto presentation](https://quarto.org/docs/presentations/).
+The contents of the slides reside in the Quarto markdown file `index.qmd` in the `main` branch.
-- The rendered slides are published with GitHub Pages using [GitHub Action](https://quarto.org/docs/publishing/github-pages.html#github-action) specified at `.github/workflows/publish.yml`.
+- The rendered slides are published with GitHub Pages using [GitHub Actions](https://quarto.org/docs/publishing/github-pages.html#github-action) specified at `.github/workflows/publish.yml`.

-## How to collaborate?
+## For group members who are working on this slides

-### Requirements
+#### Requirements
 - [Quarto](https://quarto.org/docs/get-started/)

-### How to view the slides on a local machine?
+#### How to view the slides on a local machine?
-1. Clone the repository.
+1. Clone this repository.
+1. Stay on the (default) `main` branch.
-1. View the slides by running `quarto preview` or `quarto render` at the root directory of the repo (at the default `main` branch).
+1. View the slides by running `quarto preview` or `quarto render` at the root directory of the repo.

-### How to make and submit changes?
+#### How to make and submit changes?

 Changes should be submitted via GitHub Pull Requests (PRs).